mladen/practicing-da-ds-ml-ai/README.md

   - [x] 2.
 How to Become a Data Analyst in 2023 (Completely FREE!)
 (638K views, 7 months ago, 13:59)
   - [x] 3.
 SQL Basics Tutorial For Beginners | Installing SQL Server Management Studio and Create Tables | 1/4 (893K views, 3 years ago, 9:37)
   - [x] 4.
 SQL Basics Tutorial For Beginners | Select + From Statements | 2/4 (299K views, 3 years ago, 6:14)
+       > <> is the **not equal** operator.
+       >
+       > My comment: **SELECT** is a **projection** operation.
+It selects the columns that we want to see in the result.
   - [x] 5.
 SQL Basics Tutorial For Beginners | Where Statement | 3/4 (204K views, 3 years ago, 7:58)
   - [x] 6.
 SQL Basics Tutorial For Beginners | Group By + Order By Statements | 4/4 (194K views, 3 years ago, 8:09)
+       > **COUNT()** is not a (regular) column (from a table).
+It's a **derived** column/field (and an aggregate function BTW).
+That's why we don't need to include it in the GROUP BY clause.
+       >
+       > **ORDER BY** can be used not just on one column, but on multiple columns as well.
+In that case, the order of columns in the ORDER BY clause matters.
   - [x] 7.
 Intermediate SQL Tutorial | Inner/Outer Joins | Use Cases (315K views, 3 years ago, 15:53)
+       > For inner join, it's not important which ID column we use in the SELECT clause, because they are the same.
+But for outer join, it's important to use the ID column from the table that we want to keep all the rows from.
   - [x] 8.
 Intermediate SQL Tutorial | Unions | Union Operator (156K views, 3 years ago, 5:25)
   - [x] 9.
 Intermediate SQL Tutorial | Case Statement | Use Cases (185K views, 3 years ago, 7:26)
   - [ ] 10.
 Intermediate SQL Tutorial | Having Clause (102K views, 3 years ago, 3:31)